RoshanJalashahi/Basic-project-in-java/README.md

 # Basic-project-in-java
-this is some basic java projects for beginners to run this on your machine :
+these are some basic java projects for beginners to run this on your machine :
 1)Download intellij idea/eclipse
 1)Install Java SDK on your machine